Depthgr8/TextSheet/README.md

 #TextSheet
 =========
-###Your pure C# based SpreadSheet like application
+### GUI version for all pcl commands

-This Repository contains open source C# codes for a SpreadSheet like application.
+This repository contains open source C# codes to execute your pcl console applications.
-This application will be able to generate multiple Textbox in a table layout there you can create, edit and save your data.
+This application will be able to manipulate your point cloud data files.
 _________
-###Other features

- * TextSheet Application will be able to provide a secure file format `.txh` with encryption technologies.
- * TextSheet also provides themes of Primary Colors to make an attractive user interface.
- * TextSheet will be able to do calculation on the basis of given formula.
- * TextSheet cares for your privacy problems, thus it has some cool features for your secrecy.
- * TextSheet is now loaded with (Double Encrytion Technology) - With TextSheet v3.0
+###Features

+ * Convert PLY file to PCD
+ * Convert PLY file to PCD
+ * Convert PLY file to PCD

 _________
 ###Notes